dustinpfister/blog_posts/_posts/python-standard-library-argparse.md

 ## 2 - The add argument method in detail

-The add argument method of a parser instance is a key part of the process of defineing what the named argumnets for a script should be.
-At a bare minamume I should at least set a name for an argumnet.
-However there are a number of other paramaterts for this method that are worth getting into detail with.
-So in this section I will be quikcly going over some of the parameters of the method that I should be awaer of when using it to define the name options for a script.
+The add argument method of a parser instance is a key part of the process of defining what the named arguments for a script should be.
+At a bare minimum I should at least set a name for an argument.
+However there are a number of other parameters for this method that are worth getting into detail with.
+So in this section I will be quickly going over some of the parameters of the method that I should be aware of when using it to define the name options for a script.

 ### 2.1 - The name argumnet

 The first argument that is given when calling the add argument method of a parser instance will be that is used in the command line to set the argument.
-The value will also be used for a default value for a destanation of the argument object if another value is not given with the dest property.
+The value will also be used for a default value for a destination of the argument object if another value is not given with the dest property.
 More than one positional argument can be given when setting a name for the argument.

 ```python
 import argparse